mbilung/ElasticSearch/README.md

 4. ES-Service.yml: Exposes elasticsearch through port 9200
 </p>

-How to access elasticsearch from your local kubectl port-forward service/elasticsearch 8080:9200
+How to access elasticsearch from your local:</br>
+>kubectl port-forward service/elasticsearch 8080:9200